LeeXun/word2vector/README.md

      0.099059,
      -0.419282 ],
   '李洵': null }
+  // this will trigger a error log in console:
+  //'李洵' is not found in the model.
 ```
 ### w2v.getSimilar(word = "word", returnType = "array")
 ### w2v.getSimilarSync(word = "word", returnType = "array")